ruixuantan/fourpartsweb/README.md

 1. Build a background job that checks the database every now and then.
 It checks if the files in the database exists.
-If the files do not exist (or 1 is missing), the job deletes the entry in the database, both csv and midi files.
+If the files do not exist (or 1 is missing), the job deletes the entry in the database and both csv and midi files.

 2. Build a CLI package that abstracts away the need of manually setting up the database.